Las Vegas’ Sphere venue debuted this weekend with concerts by U2. Here’s what it was like | KRDO

 The show launched Friday night with an avalanche of buzz and a red-carpet premiere attended by Paul McCartney, Oprah, Snoop Dogg, Jeff Bezos and dozens of other celebrities – some of them probably wondering how they can book their own Sphere gigs.

-Next week brings the premiere of “Postcard From Earth,” a film by Darren Aronofsky that promises to take full advantage of Sphere’s enormous screen by offering viewers a, yes, immersive tour of the planet.
+Friday brings the premiere of “Postcard From Earth,” a film by Darren Aronofsky that promises to take full advantage of Sphere’s enormous screen by offering viewers a, yes, immersive tour of the planet.
 And more concerts will be coming in 2024, although no artists have been announced.
+(Someone is probably already courting Taylor Swift.)

 Visitors can walk through alleys and across parking lots to reach Sphere, just east of the Strip, although the easiest way is through a pedestrian walkway from the Venetian resort, a partner in the venture.